Laketran

 With the addition of the New Flyer C35LF, Laketran also operates a fleet of MCI (Motor Coach Industries) D4000's for Park-n-Ride commuter service to and from Cleveland.
 Laketran also operates a fleet of cutaway buses manufactured by Tesco Bus on light routes and Dial-a-Ride paratransit service.
 In 2009, Laketran purchased a fleet of New Flyer XN35s and are currently being phased out and replaced with 2021 New Flyer diesel and battery powered buses.
 Laketran also operates a fleet of smaller size low floor Gillig buses purchased in 2010.
 In 2017, Laketran introduced propane-fueled paratransit vans to its Dial-a-Ride fleet.
 In 2021, Laketran became the first transit agency in Ohio to operate all electric buses from New Flyer.

-Laketran's hours of operation for local routes are Monday-Friday:6am-8pm, Saturday:8am-7pm.
-Laketran does not operate on Sundays.
+Laketran's hours of operation for local routes are Monday-Friday: 5am-9pm, Saturday: 6am-9pm, and Sunday Dial-A-Ride only: 7am-7pm.
 Laketran is open on Martin Luther King Day, Presidents' Day, Columbus Day and Veterans Day and closed for the remaining federal holidays.